juanparati/MyBackup/README.md

    port: 3306
    username: "root"
    password: "secret"                                 # When this line is missing it will prompt the password.
 mysqldump_path: "mysqldump"                           # Path to mysqldump/mariadb-dump.
+gzip_path: "gzip"                                     # Path to gzip (Only used when compress != false)
 backup_rotation: "2 days"                             # It will delete the backups older than 2 days.
-compress: true                                        # It will compress the snapshot file.
+compress: true                                        # It will compress the snapshot file (Use 1-9 for compression level).
-is_replica: true                                      # It will check if read-replica is synchronised.
+is_replica: true                                      # It will check if the read-replica is synchronized.
 databases:
    - firstdb                                          # It will dump the entire "firstdb" database.
-   - secondb:                                         # It will dump "seconddb" database with custom options and ignoring some tables.
+   - secondb:                                         # It will dump the "seconddb" database with custom options and ignoring some tables.
         options: [ "--single-transaction", "--quick", "--compress" ]
         ignore: [ "table1", "table2" ]
-   - thirddb: # It will dump some tables of "thirddb" database.
+   - thirddb: # It will dump some tables of the "thirddb" database.
         options: [ "--single-transaction", "--quick" ]
         to: firstdb                                   # It will copy the tables into the "firstdb".
         tables: